metastatic cancer cells sending out projections that look like axons

 As an early-career scientist, Yang has already made inroads into discovering molecular changes that make lung cancers more likely to metastasize.
 He has also helped develop and fine-tune a molecular recording technology, based on CRISPR, that lets him follow the evolution of cancer cells on a cell-by-cell basis.
 That lets him pinpoint exactly when and how a tumor transforms and spreads.

-“The hope is that each time we can discover one of these molecular keys that opens the Pandora’s box of tumor evolution, we might be able to develop a way to stop it,” says Yang, who joined Columbia University's Vagelos College of Physicians and Surgeons in late 2023 as an assistant professor of molecular pharmacology and therapeutics.
+“The hope is that each time we can discover one of these molecular keys that opens the Pandora’s box of tumor evolution, we might be able to develop a way to stop it,” says Yang, who joined Columbia University's Vagelos College of Physicians and Surgeons in late 2023 as an assistant professor of molecular pharmacology and therapeutics and as a member of the precision oncology and systems biology program at the Herbert Irving Comprehensive Cancer Center.

 This year, Yang received a $1.5 million NIH High-Risk, High-Reward Research grant to continue his research mapping how and why lung cancers spread.
 He says that support, coupled with the collaborative environment at Columbia, will help his research advance.